 Last Monday (14 June), the Government made the decision to delay proceeding to the final step of the roadmap and will maintain most restrictions currently in place.
 Throughout the pandemic, the council's services have continuously been looking to improve access for it's communities where possible, and teams across the council have identified ways to safely increase provision until Step 4 of the roadmap can proceed.

 Most of Wiltshire's libraries have already reopened for browsing and computer use, and with there no longer being a requirement to quarantine books and a change to the way the libraries are managing Test and Trace, many libraries across the county are also extending their hours, starting from today.
-For individual opening times and days, people can visit the Library locations and opening times page and the Mobile Libraries page.
+For individual opening times and days, people can visit the Library locations, opening times and mobile libraries page and the Library opening times and mobile libraries page.
 For more details, including the COVID-19 safety measures in place, visit the Libraries news page.